fleetdm/fleet/handbook/engineering/README.md

 #### Second-line response
 The oncall engineer is a second-line responder to questions raised by customers and community members.

+The on-call engineer is responsible for the first response to community pull requests.

-The community contact (Kathy) is responsible for the first response to GitHub issues, pull requests, and Slack messages in the [#fleet channel](https://osquery.slack.com/archives/C01DXJL16D8) of osquery Slack, and other public Slacks.
-Kathy and Zay are responsible for the first response to messages in private customer Slack channels.
+Customer Support Engineers are responsible for the first response to Slack messages in the [#fleet channel](https://osquery.slack.com/archives/C01DXJL16D8) of osquery Slack, and other public Slacks.
+The Customer Success group is responsible for the first response to messages in private customer Slack channels.

-We respond within 1-hour (during business hours) for interactions and ask the oncall engineer to address any questions sent their way promptly.
-When Kathy is unavailable, the oncall engineer may sometimes be asked to take over the first response duties.
+We respond within 1-hour (during business hours) for interactions and ask the on-call engineer to address any questions sent their way promptly.
+When a Customer Support Engineer is unavailable, the on-call engineer may sometimes be asked to take over the first response duties.
 Note that we do not need to have answers within 1 hour -- we need to at least acknowledge and collect any additional necessary information, while researching/escalating to find answers internally.
 See [Escalations](#escalations) for more on this.

 > Response SLAs help us measure and guarantee the responsiveness that a customer [can expect](https://fleetdm.com/handbook/company#values) from Fleet.
 But SLAs aside, when a Fleet customer has an emergency or other time-sensitive situation ongoing, it is Fleet's priority to help them find them a solution quickly.